1. About pregabalin

 Swallow pregabalin capsules whole with a drink of water or juice.
 Do not chew them.

 If you are taking pregabalin as a liquid, it will come with a syringe or spoon to measure your dose.
 Do not use a kitchen spoon as it will not give the right amount.
-If you don't have a measuring spoon or syringe, ask your pharmacist for one.
+If you do not have a measuring spoon or syringe, ask your pharmacist for one.

 Will my dose go up or down?